Who Will Win The ‘Game Of Thrones’? Kate Beckinsale And Other Celebrities React

 “I’m gonna say a dragon,” said Kate Beckinsale of The Widow, and Christina Hendricks of Good Girls quickly asked for the next question.

-While some fans are theorizing about what will happen in the finale, others have turned their discontent with the final season to show creators D.B.
+While some fans are theorizing about what will happen in the finale, others have turned their discontent with the final season towards showrunners D.B.
 Weiss and David Benioff, as The Inquisitr reported.
 One fan even started a petition on Change.org demanding that the season be remade with more competent writers.

 Over 800,000 angry #GameofThrones fans petition to remake season 8 https://t.co/kqdkr6YXSK pic.twitter.com/CXwPxWRbjU